 Private insurers are aware of the fact that their clients may have different medical needs or look for extensive coverage.
 There are people who suffer from acute illness and specific medical treatment is needed.
 In this context, the private sector allows for more customized health insurance plans.
 Dr Walter is one of the companies in the private sector that offers affordable health insurance plans for guest researchers and scientists in Germany.

 Private health insurance in Germany provides another excellent advantage to foreign scientists and researchers.
-In contrast to people entitled to the statutory health insurance scheme, privately insured scientists and research are covered at any hospital they seek treatment.
+In contrast to people entitled to the statutory health insurance scheme, privately insured scientists and researchers are covered at any hospital they seek treatment.

 In general hospitals in Germany are divided into three groups